Sammmte/unity-toolbar-extender-ui-toolkit/README.md

 }
 ```

-You can access Unity's toolbar visual elements, like the play buttons container or the left (where the cloud button is) or the right (where the layouts dropdown is).
+You can access Unity's toolbar visual elements, like the play buttons container, the left (where the cloud button is) or the right (where the layouts dropdown is).

 ```csharp
 using Paps.UnityToolbarExtenderUIToolkit;